IDMNYU/DM-GY-6063-B-CreativeCodingFA16/Syllabus.md

 Students in this course will:

-• Understand the basics of creative coding in Java & Javascript (Processing/p5.js).
+• Understand the basics of creative coding in Java & Javascript (Processing/p5.js) <br>
-• Apply their understanding of digital media to software.
+• Apply their understanding of digital media to software. <br>
-• Learn best practices for designing software within an event-driven, object-oriented, real time framework.
+• Learn best practices for designing software within an event-driven, object-oriented, real time framework. <br>
-• Experiment with different techniques for user input and output, including sensors and non-traditional screens.
+• Experiment with different techniques for user input and output, including sensors and non-traditional screens. <br>
-• Propose and develop a complete software experience as a final project.
+• Propose and develop a complete software experience as a final project. <br>

 ## Prerequisites